Our Bend Team

 Trish Dyer, OTR/L

-Trish Dyer is an occupational therapist working in hand and arm rehabilitation for the past 38 years.
-Her career has evolved from managing her own hand therapy business and working in private clinics, to treating patients in the hospital and out-patient therapy settings.
-She maintains credentials as a board Certified Hand Therapist, and registered Occupational therapist.
-She brings skillful healing and a caring touch to the treatment sessions for both the orthopedic and neurological patient whose symptoms affect hand function.
+Trish Dyer is an occupational therapist who has worked in hand and arm rehabilitation for the past 38 years.
+Her career has evolved from managing her own hand therapy business and working in private clinics, to treating patients in the hospital and outpatient therapy settings.
+She maintains credentials as a board certified Hand Therapist and registered occupational therapist.
+Trish brings skillful healing and a caring touch to the treatment sessions for both the orthopedic and neurological patient whose symptoms affect hand function.

-Aside from work, Trish enjoys time outdoors taking bike rides, camping, swimming, and skiing.
+Trish enjoys spending time outdoors taking bike rides, camping, swimming and skiing.
 She enjoys getting dirt on her hands growing culinary herbs, berries and fruit trees in her half acre garden.

 Nicole Ashley, SLP

-Nicole is a speech language pathology with 7 years of experience treatment patients following neurological disease in the acute care and outpatient settings.
-She is skilled in providing treatments for disorders of cognition, communication, swallow safety, and voice.
-She is knowledgeable in completing modified barium swallow studies and administering Lee Silverman Voice Therapy for patients with vocal changes associated with Parkinson’s disease.
+Nicole Ashley is a speech-language pathology with seven years of experience treating patients following neurological disease in the acute care and outpatient settings.
+She is skilled in providing treatments for disorders of cognition, communication, swallow safety and voice.
+She is knowledgeable in modified barium swallow studies and administering Lee Silverman Voice Therapy for patients with vocal changes associated with Parkinson’s disease.

 Outside of work, Nicole enjoys cycling, hiking, reading, spending time with her dog, Penny, and traveling.